McKinsey Interview Process: 6 Steps to an Offer (2026)

 It is easy to get lost in the details of a case and forget the original question.
 After every analysis step, summarize your findings and connect them back to the client's core objective.
 This shows you can keep the big picture in mind.

-6. Ask genuine questions at the end.
+Tip #6: Ask genuine questions at the end

 When you get the chance to ask your interviewer questions, avoid anything you could find on Google.
-Ask about their personal experience on a recent project, what surprised them about working at McKinsey, or how the office culture compares to what they expected.
+Ask about their experience on a recent project, what surprised them about working at McKinsey, or how the office culture compares to what they expected.
 Thoughtful questions leave a lasting positive impression.

 Frequently Asked Questions